 During the past couple years, I’ve spent a little time contemplating why change is hard for me.
 I think all three of the examples I gave above are applicable for me in some way, but the underlying reason why I struggle so much with change is because it invades the controlled environment I’ve worked so hard to create.
 In other words, change is the arch nemesis of my security.

-Based on my experiences getting to know lots of other people, I’ve observed that most of you aren’t much different from me.
+I’ve observed that most of you aren’t much different from me.
 Most people I know have the same desire to gain security by gaining control of their environments.
 They easily embrace changes which bring them more security and they resist changes which take away some of their security.

 The biggest problem we all face is that most of the changes which occur in our lives make us feel less secure.
 That’s not to say that they actually make us less secure, but until we’ve experienced the end results, we may feel less secure.
 I’ll give a few examples.
 When the opposing candidate becomes president, we feel less secure and resist the change.
 When we grew up on hymns but our church decides to sing more contemporary songs and fewer hymns, we feel less secure and resist the change.
 When a family member we love passes away, we feel less secure and resist the change.
 In the end, these changes may actually be very good for our security, but when they are initially announced, we feel like they’re going to take away some of our security.